-The goal is to promote safety and health programs as they relate to preventing injuries, illnesses and fatalities in the construction, seafood processing and transportation industries.
+The goal is to promote safety and health programs as they relate to preventing injuries, illnesses and fatalities in the construction, seafood processing and healthcare industries.

-AKOSH set into place several strategies to address the training needs of workers involved in the construction, seafood processing and transportation industry to prevent "struck-by," "falling," "caught-in or between," and "pinch-point" (possible amputation) injuries:
+AKOSH set into place several strategies to address the training needs of workers involved in the construction and seafood processing industries to prevent "struck-by," "falling," "caught-in or - between", and "pinch-point" (possible amputation) injuries, and in the healthcare industry to prevent "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence" incidents.

-- A. Training courses, as requested, providing employers, employees and the general public with training and train the trainer programs to assist in preventing "struck-by," "falling," "pinch-point," and "caught-in or between" injuries, and fatalities in the construction industry, transportation and warehousing industry, and seafood processing industry. - B. AKOSH will present two 10-hour training sessions to assist in preventing "struck-by", "falling" and "caught-in or between" injuries and fatalities in construction, seafood processing and transportation/warehousing industries. - C. AKOSH will have radio stations in the State of Alaska run Public Service Announcements to promote the reduction of injuries and fatalities in the construction and transportation industry. - D. The training coordinator will be responsible to notify employers, employees and the general public when AKOSH training will be held.
+- A. Training courses, as requested, providing employers, employees and the general public with training and train-the-trainer programs to assist in preventing "struck-by," "falling," "pinch-point", and "caught-in or -between" injuries, and fatalities in the construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence" in the healthcare industry. - B. AKOSH will present two 10-hour training sessions to assist in preventing "struck-by", "falling", "pinch-point", and "caught-in or -between" injuries and fatalities in construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence" in the healthcare industry. - C. AKOSH will have radio stations in the State of Alaska run Public Service Announcements to promote the reduction of injuries and fatalities in the construction and healthcare industry.

-- E. The training coordinator will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck-by", "falling" and "caught-in or between" injuries and fatalities in construction, seafood processing and transportation/warehousing industries. - F. AKOSH will work with Associations, Employers and other groups in promoting AKOSH Consultation and Training Services. - G. The Training Coordinator will provide the Chief of Consultation and Training with a monthly report on number of public sector formal training events conducted and number of attendees. - H. The Training Coordinator will interface with Federal OSHA Region X and OSHA Training Institute, other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction, seafood processing and transportation/warehousing industries. - I. The Chief of Consultation and Training will assign consultants and trainers as needed to fulfill the requirements of the training plan.
+- D. The Training Coordinator will be responsible to notify employers, employees and the general public when AKOSH training will be held. - E. The Training Coordinator will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck-by", "falling", "pinch-point", and "caught-in or -between" injuries and fatalities in construction and seafood processing industries, and "slips, trips, and falls", "overexertion and bodily reaction", "contact with objects" and "workplace violence" in the healthcare industry. - F. AKOSH will work with associations, employers and other groups in promoting AKOSH Consultation and Training services. - G. The Training Coordinator will provide the Assistant Chief of Consultation and Training with a monthly report on the number of public sector formal training events conducted and number of attendees. - H. The Training Coordinator will interface with Federal OSHA Region X and OSHA Training Institute, other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction, seafood processing and healthcare industries. - I. The Assistant Chief of Consultation and Training will assign consultants and trainers as needed to fulfill the requirements of the training plan.